Antoine Griezmann: Media and sponsorships

-Griezmann has a sponsorship deal with German sportswear company Puma, and has appeared in commercials for the company.
+Griezmann had a sponsorship deal with German sportswear company Puma, and has appeared in commercials for the company.
 His 'Hotline Bling' goal celebration features in a 2016 Puma commercial.
 Puma unveiled Griezmann's own custom made football boots, PUMA Future 18.1 "Grizi", in December 2017.

 Griezmann features in EA Sports' FIFA video game series: he appears on the cover of the French edition of FIFA 16 alongside global cover star Lionel Messi, having been selected for the role by public vote.
 Ahead of Euro 2016, Griezmann featured in advertisements for Beats Electronics headphones, alongside Harry Kane, Mario Götze and Cesc Fàbregas.
 He has a dancemove named after him in the popular French novelty song "Logobitombo (Corde à sauter)".

+In 2019, the documentary film Antoine Griezmann: The Making of a Legend, which depicted the player's career, was released.

 Griezmann is a brand ambassador for Head & Shoulders shampoo and Gillette, and has featured in several football themed television commercials.
 In 2017 he became a global brand ambassador for Chinese technology company Huawei; however, in December 2020, Griezmann formally cut ties with the company, citing "strong suspicions that [Huawei] has contributed to the development of a 'Uighur alert' thanks to facial recognition software".

 Griezmann became the brand ambassador for Yu-Gi-Oh! trading card games on 6 June 2021.
 Originally, a special card inspired by him would be released later the year.
 However, following the video where Griezmann was seen laughing at derogatory racial comments made by teammate Ousmane Dembélé surfaced online in July 2021, Konami announced they had terminated Griezmann's contract as the brand ambassador.

+In January 2025, Griezmann made a significant shift by partnering with the French brand Decathlon after 14 years with Puma.

 Grizi Esport

-In January 2020, Griezmann launched the esports organization, Grizi Esport.
-The organization has acquired Rainbow Six Siege, Fortnite, and FIFA players.
+In January 2020, Griezmann launched the esports organisation, Grizi Esport.
+The organisation has acquired Rainbow Six Siege, Fortnite, and FIFA players.
 On 11 October 2021, it was announced by Grizi Esport that the organisation would "Stop momentarily with all of their Esports-related activities."
 As of December 2022, the organisation has not posted an update regarding the future of Grizi Esport.